pbisht2105/blinkit_sales_analyis_dashboard/README.md

 ## Process

 ### 1. Data Import & Preprocessing in Power BI
-   The raw sales data is imported into Power BI from CSV files.
+   The raw sales data is imported into Power BI from Blinkit Grocery Data file.
 This data includes transactional details like `item_id`, `fat_content`, `item_type`, `total_sales`, and `customer_rating`.
 The data is cleaned and preprocessed in Power BI to ensure accurate calculations and visualizations.

 ### 2. Data Aggregation & KPI Calculation
    The following key performance indicators (KPIs) are calculated: